1 9 8 0 – 1 9 8 1 (USA)

 10 x 60 minute episodes

-Midland Heights is a typical, small Midwestern college town full of typical small Midwestern college town folk: Lisa Rogers (Linda Hamilton) likes Burt the football hero (Lorenzo Lamas), but he suspects she’s also seeing Mark the frat rat (Bill Thornbury).
+Midland Heights is a typical, small and sleepy Midwestern college town full of typical small Midwestern college town folk: Lisa Rogers (Linda Hamilton) likes Burt the football hero (Lorenzo Lamas), but he suspects she’s also seeing Mark the frat rat (Bill Thornbury).
 She’s also flirting with Cal, her former high school teacher (Mark Pinter).

 Then there’s Holly (Marilyn Jones), who wants to have a fling with Teddy (Daniel Zippi) until she discovers that her mother (Bibi Besch) is already having a fling with Teddy’s father (Stephen Manley).